asterisk/aeap-speech-to-text/README.md

-# Work in progress
-Note, the Asterisk side code for this is still [under review](https://gerrit.asterisk.org/c/asterisk/+/17330) and has not yet merged.
-If you'd like to test things out you'll need to download the patch from the [review](https://gerrit.asterisk.org/c/asterisk/+/17330), apply it to the Asterisk master branch, and then rebuild Asterisk and reinstall in order for things to work.

 # Asterisk External Speech to Text application

-This package contains an example Node.js program that uses the [Asterisk External Application Protocol](https://wiki.asterisk.org/wiki/display/AST/Asterisk+External+Application+Protocol) (AEAP) to facilitate external speech to text translation in Asterisk.
+This package contains an example Node.js program that uses the [Asterisk External Application Protocol](https://wiki.asterisk.org/wiki/pages/viewpage.action?pageId=47875006) (AEAP) to facilitate external speech to text translation in Asterisk 18.12.0+ and 19.4.0+.

 ## Description